capitalch/sushant-documentation/python/flask version 1.md

 # Implementing GraphQL in Flask in Windows environment in local machine
+Here I explain how to implement GraphQL server in local machine in windows environment.
+Following are the steps:

-I used a config file to connect to postgreSQL database in cloud.
-The config file is as below:
+1. For database connectivity I used config.json file as below:
 ```{
     "trackTest": {
         "user":"webadmin",